 Osteoporosis: More Than Calcium Deficiency

-For many people, osteoporosis is a reversible condition.
-I see it all the time in my practice, but what many people don’t realize is that your bones can actually become stronger from year to year instead of weaker.
+For many individuals, osteoporosis is a reversible condition.
+I see it all the time in my practice.
+But what many people don’t realize is that your bones can actually become stronger from year to year instead of weaker.
 There is so much misunderstanding and misinformation surrounding bone repair.
-Bones are always actively breaking down and repair in a process called remodeling.
+Bones are always actively breaking down and repairing itself in a process called remodeling.
 It's likely that lifestyle habits and nutrients are involved in the end result, either net loss or net gain of bone.

 Depending on your age, your level of activity, your list of medications and the type and quantity of bone-building nutrients you take, you can reverse osteoporosis.
-I see people making the changes necessary all the time.
 Here are the five major nutrients needed to rebuild bone, which can help you go from being osteoporotic to osteopenia and back to normal again.
 This process takes 2-5 years.

-1) Vitamin D3.
-Not calcium, but Vitamin D, may be the biggest nutrient deficiency that leads to Osteoporosis.
-If you’re low in Vitamin D, no matter how much calcium you have in your circulation, it won't get absorbed if you're low in Vitamin D. Get your blood checked at the doctor.
+Vitamin D (not calcium as many think) may be the biggest nutrient deficiency that leads to Osteoporosis.
+If you’re low in Vitamin D, no matter how much calcium you have in your circulation, it won't get absorbed.
+Get your blood checked at the doctor.
 Aim for Vitamin D levels between 60-100 (D OH 25).
-The problem is there is not enough Vitamin D in food sources, and most of us tend to avoid direct sunlight.
-66% of osteoporotic and osteopenic patients at an endocrine ambulatory care center were deficient or insufficient in Vitamin D. Frequent low vitamin D status was consistent among all ages with bone loss but more common in those over 50 years old5.
+A major contributor to Vitamin D deficiencies are that there is not enough Vitamin D in food sources, and most of us tend to avoid direct sunlight.
+In a recent study, 66% of osteoporotic and osteopenic patients at an endocrine ambulatory care center were deficient or insufficient in Vitamin D. Frequent low Vitamin D status was consistent among all ages with bone loss but more common in those over 50 years old.5

-2) Magnesium.
-Not only does it help relax muscles and nervous system, it also helps balance the release of calcium from the bones and helps deposit it into other tissues.
-Lastly, it also helps to regulate calcitonin and parathyroid response of high circulating magnesium levels.
-Again, magnesium deficiency is very common, with over 50% of the American population not getting adequate levels in their daily diets.
-One study showed Magnesium, Calcium and Zinc play important roles in bone breakdown and synthesis rates, with decreased bone levels of Ca, Mg, and Zn in patients with osteoporotic fractures compared to subjects with osteoarthritis6.
-Lower magnesium intake is associated with lower BMD of the hip and whole body, but this result does not translate into increased risk of fractures.
+Not only does it help to relax muscles and the nervous system, but Magnesium also helps balance the release of calcium from the bones and helps deposit it into other tissues.
+It also helps to regulate calcitonin and parathyroid response of high circulating magnesium levels.
+Magnesium deficiency is very common, with over 50% of the American population not getting adequate levels in their daily diets.
+One study showed that Magnesium, Calcium and Zinc play important roles in bone breakdown and synthesis rates, with decreased bone levels of Magnesium, Calcium and Zinc in patients with osteoporotic fractures compared to subjects with osteoarthritis.6 Lower magnesium intake is associated with lower BMD of the hip and whole body, but this result does not translate into increased risk of fractures.
 A magnesium consumption slightly greater than the Recommended Dietary Allowance is associated with increased lower arm and wrist fractures that are possibly related to more physical activity and falls7.

-3) Boron.
-This is a trace mineral required in small amounts to prevent calcium leaching through the urine, which is absolutely essential for building bones.
+This trace mineral is required in small amounts to prevent calcium leaching through the urine, which is absolutely essential for building bones.
 If your body is getting rid of more calcium than you're storing, you can't possibly build bone.
 Boron can help you keep calcium in your bones.
-In a study of osteoporotic and non-osteoporotic post-menopausal women, it was boron and phosphorus (not calcium and magnesium) that differed between the two groups.
-8 The study also showed that boron supplementation modestly decreases serum phosphorus levels, thereby conserving calcium and magnesium in the bone.
-9
+In a recent study of osteoporotic and non-osteoporotic post-menopausal women, it was boron and phosphorus (not calcium and magnesium) that differed between the two groups.8 The study also showed that boron supplementation modestly decreases serum phosphorus levels, thereby conserving calcium and magnesium in the bone.9

 - Welch JM, Turner CH, Devareddy L, Arjmandi BH, Weaver CM.
 High impact exercise is more beneficial than dietary calcium for building bone strength in the growing rat skeleton.
 Bone.
 2008 Apr;42(4):660-8.